-Other Maintenance: Lessee responsibility (all items other than Lessor Maintenance Works) Option B (Lessee maintenance r responsibility - departure from Leasing Policy) Annual Maintenance Fee: Not applicable Lessor Maintenance Works: Structural maintenance only Lessee Maintenance: Attachment 3 refers Further lease provision ns (unchanged for Option A and Option B) Cleaning: Lessee responsibility Rates & Taxes: Lessee responsible for all rates (including Council rates and water rates), taxes, assessments and impositions Outgoings: Lessee responsible for all outgoings (not limited to) electricity, gas, water and telephone/broadband used in relation to the Premises whether billed directly or otherwise Lessee Services: Lessee responsible for the provision of special requirements such as the connection of telephone, broadband services and the like Building Insurance: Lessor responsibility to insure the building to the correct replacement value; and Lessee responsibility to pay the premium as on-charged by the Lessor Public Liability Insurance: Lessee responsibility - Minimum \$20 million Other Insurance: Lessee responsibility Consumables: Lessee responsibility Structural Maintenance: Lessor responsibility Quiet Enjoyment: Lessee acknowledges that its quiet enjoyment of the Premises may be affected from time to time by works or trading in public places that the Lessor or its agents may reasonably undertake or facilitate in the vicinity of the Lease Premises that may include but are not limited to: • disruption to utilities; • disruption or closure of roads, or reserves; pedestrian movement and access; vehicle movement, access and parking; vibration and noise; and dust and dirt,

-and the Lessee will not be entitled to any compensation.
+Other Maintenance: Lessee responsibility (all items other than Lessor Maintenance Works) Option B (Lessee maintenance responsibility - departure from Leasing Policy) Annual Maintenance Fee: Not applicable Lessor Maintenance Works: Structural maintenance only Lessee Maintenance: Attachment 3 refers Further lease provision ns (unchanged for Option A and Option B) Cleaning: Lessee responsibility Rates & Taxes: Lessee responsible for all rates (including Council rates and water rates), taxes, assessments and impositions Outgoings: Lessee responsible for all outgoings (not limited to) electricity, gas, water and telephone/broadband used in relation to the Premises whether billed directly or otherwise Lessee Services: Lessee responsible for the provision of special requirements such as the connection of telephone, broadband services and the like Building Insurance: Lessor responsibility to insure the building to the correct replacement value; and Lessee responsibility to pay the premium as on-charged by the Lessor Public Liability Insurance: Lessee responsibility - Minimum \$20 million Other Insurance: Lessee responsibility Consumables: Lessee responsibility Structural Maintenance: Lessor responsibility Quiet Enjoyment: Lessee acknowledges that its quiet enjoyment of the Premises may be affected from time to time by works or trading in public places that the Lessor or its agents may reasonably undertake or facilitate in the vicinity of the Lease Premises that may include but are not limited to: disruption to utilities; disruption or closure of roads, or reserves; pedestrian movement and access; vehicle movement, access and parking; vehicle movement, access and parking, vibration and noise; and dust and dirt, and the Lessee will not be entitled to any compensation.

 Licence: Hired facilities adjacent to the Premises (including the grandstand) and pitches will be administered under the City's facility hire agreement.

 Repayment of Capital Investment: Lessee to repay principal plus interest as outlined below:

 Olympic Kingsway Spor ts Club

 Prefunded Capital Inves

 Principal \$ 248,713.00

 Interest Rate % Per Year 6.77%

 Repayment Period Years 15

 Repayment Period Months 180

 Required Monthly Repayment -\$2,203.64

-The commencing interest rate will with the previous approval of Counting the lease will include a provisions: • permitting OKSC to repay early • confirming the interest rate for reduce to the lesser of 6.77% of Treasury Corp (WATC) "Soci from time to time.
-The current Interest Rate is 2.15%. cil (item CS09-05/18). r; and rom 1 January 2027 and the Western Aust ial Project" Interest F will tralia Rate
+The commencing interest rate will be 6.77%, in according with the previous approval of Council (item CS09-05/18).
+The lease will include a provisions: • permitting OKSC to repay early; and • confirming the interest rate from 1 January 202 reduce to the lesser of 6.77% and the Western Autority Treasury Corp (WATC) "Social Project" Interest from time to time.
+The current WATC Social Functional Projects Rate is 2.15%.